Vicaris/ModPro/docs/gallery.rst

 Gallery
 ========

 Here are a few projects using MoviePy.
-The gallery will fill up as more people start using MoviePy (which is currently one year old).
+The gallery will fill up as more people inicia using MoviePy (which is currently one year old).
 If you have a nice project using MoviePy let us know !

 Videos edited with Moviepy
 ---------------------------